KaiserWerk/WPCustomRepository/README.md

 * Step 1: Add the code from the ```etc/plugin_code.txt``` to the end of the main file of your plugin.
 If your plugin directory is called ```test-plugin```, then your main plugin file is ```test-plugin.php```.
 * Step 2: Change the class name to something unique, ideally something like ```test_plugin_update``` or similar.
 * Step 3: Change the class name in the add_filter() functions accordingly.
-* Step 4: Change the ```private static $endpoint``` to the address of your WPCR Installation.
+* Step 4: Change the ```private static $endpoint``` to the address of your WPCR Installation (without trailing slash).
+* Step 5: In case you are using the rudimentary license system,

 ### Part III: In Wordpress

-* Step 1: Add the code from ```etc/wp-config.txt```to the end of your wordpress' wp-config.php file and add the hostname of your WPCR installation to the array, e.g. ```wpcr.yourdomain.com```.
-Without this snippet, your Wordpress installation would only accept automatic updates from the official wordpress.org repository - which is not what you want.
+* Step 1: Add the code from ```etc/wp-config.php.txt```to the end of your wordpress' wp-config.php file and add the hostname of your WPCR installation to the array, e.g. ```wpcr.yourdomain.com```.
+Without this snippet, your Wordpress installation would only accept automatic updates from the official wordpress.org repository.

 # Contributing